-- 2. Select the templates you would like to assign the queue to. - 3.
+- 1. Click on a queue in the Queues column. - 2.
+Select the templates you would like to assign the queue to. - 3.
 Click on the Save or Save and finish button.

-Fig. 2.57: Change Template Relations for Queue
+Fig. 57: Change Template Relations for Queue

 Note: If several templates or queues are added to the system, use the filter box to find a particular template or queue by just typing the name to filter.